clairecdwd/imbahutano/README.md

 # Multimorbidity in tuberculosis-affected households: evaluation of disease clustering and the acceptability and yield of integrated health screening in East and Southern Africa (IMBA Hutano)

-Corresponding datasets are available via LSHTM data compass (link to be added)
+Corresponding datasets are available via LSHTM data compass <https://doi.org/10.17037/DATA.00004267.>

 Contact: claire.calderwood2@lshtm.ac.uk